MiniDigger/spigot-resolver/README.md

 ./gradlew clean build shadowjar
 ```

-The program should be in `/libs/build/`
+The program should be located in `/libs/build/`

 To run this program You need to be in this directory and run from terminal/cmd `java -jar shadow-all.jar`